Professor

 Research Interests:

 Professor Lloyd Knox joined the faculty at UCD in 2001.
 His research activities are in the area of cosmology and include development of data analysis methods, analysis and interpretation of data, calculation of observable consequences of models, and motivation of future observations.
-His research has had a very high impact on the field, as evidenced by the 3,900 citations to his 72 publications.
+There are over 94,000 citations to his more than 200 publications.

 Professor Knox has motivated significant observational projects (including two satellites), brought to his field what are now standard data analysis tools, had the most precise determination of the age of the Universe, contributed to the establishment of the ``Lambda CDM" cosmological paradigm, quantitatively predicted and then detected the clustering properties of the far-infrared background, and advised federal funding agencies how to support research in dark energy via his service on the Dark Energy Task Force.